 Defining how people get paid and why they get paid that particular salary, is an important framework to establish right away.
 Salary is going to end up becoming a contentious issue for employees if they feel as if they are not being compensated fairly, or if an employee in the same position is making more money than them.
 Startups with large salary disparities create huge problems in the long run.
 Although Startups should not pay for expensive salary data, having a consistency model at the very least is a good starting point.
 Here are some principles I used to define a compensation framework:

 - Align with market: If your compensations are aligned with market, then no one should be below market range (give them a raise before they quit), and no one should be above replacement cost (then they should be replaced).
 A good offer acceptance rate is in the 70-80% range—too low, and you might be underpaying, too high, and you might be overpaying.
 If you make a lot of offers, you should develop a pretty good understanding of the market from making offers and learning about what other companies are offering.
 There are also datasets such as Radford, which you have to pay for, and levels.fyi, which is a free database of self-reported salaries.

 - Create consistency: A useful Litmus test to measure consistency is: if all salaries were made fully transparent, would people be upset?
 If so, you might have an inconsistency problem that needs to be addressed.

 - Other types of compensation: There's of course many other things that constitute the total compensation, so let's also consider base salary, bonus, equity, and sign-on bonus.

 I hope you have enjoyed reading this article and taken away some practical steps to implement within your organization.
 Frameworks and measures provide a remedy to high-growth chaos in ever-changing environments.
-Concentrate on solidifying the right HR frameworks for your organization and watch its people, its culture, and its systems thrive.
+Concentrate on solidifying the right frameworks for your organization and watch your people, your culture, and your business thrive.